 Inclusions: taxes, round trip transportation, lunch (if being picked up from Kona side), and dinner at the famous Ken’s House of Pancakes in Hilo after your tour is finished.
 Approximate tour times vary based on where the lava is flowing, as well as the size and speed of the group.
 Typical tour times are around 8 – 11 hours including round trip transportation, and hiking on uneven terrain for between 4 – 6 hours.
 You may not participate if you are pregnant or have asthma or heart problems.

 *DISCLAIMER*: I work for Expedia Local Expert as a concierge on O’ahu, so I sell these excursions and have the privilege to partake in them for free.
-However, my blog is not affiliated in any way with Expedia, and I am not paid by any companies to write about my experience.
+However, my blog is not affiliated with Expedia, and I am not paid by any companies to write about my experience.
 All reviews are my honest opinions based on our personal experience.
 The reason I go on these excursions is to familiarize myself to better understand how to explain the experience to my guests.
-If you would like more information on this trip or would like to book this excursion, please email me at: Lromanov@expedia.com.
+If you would like more information on this trip or would like to book this excursion, please email me at: Lromanov@expedia.com or send me a message through the CONTACT page.